edcork/edcork.github.io/docs/pages/design/help_restructure.md

 ## Methodology

 * **Content audit:** I cataloged the existing 491 topics to identify structural redundancies, such as empty landing pages, duplicates, and pages that could be combined.
 I was able to reduce the navigation depth from 6 levels to 3 to improve SEO and discoverability.
-* **SME validation:** I conducted workshops with Subject Matter Experts to review all troubleshooting topics for references to resolved issues or obsolete software versions.
 * **User journey consolidation:** I unified four fragmented installation sections into a single linear narrative that covered all installation scenarios.
+* **SME validation:** I conducted workshops with subject matter experts to review all troubleshooting topics for references to resolved issues or obsolete software versions.
+* **User-centric writing:** I restructured the installation section to address feedback that users had a wide range of levels of experience with Kubernetes.
+I created a high-level flow for experts that was supported by reference topics with detailed steps for relative beginners.
+A sample of this is included in the Writing section: see [Install OMT](/pages/write/install_landing.html).

 ## Structural comparison